Thursday, March 30, 2006

 Then I farted around in the arvo before leaving for the country.

 I must remember to drive to the country and then smoke pot, not the other way around.
 Although, smoking pot and driving is easy, not like alcohol.
-If you relax and trust you senses on pot you'll be fine, where if you relax and trust your senses on alcohol you'll drive off the road .
+If you relax and trust you senses on pot you'll be fine, where if you relax and trust your senses on alcohol, you'll drive off the road.

-they've got a couple staying with their mother, a self confessed chatterbox.
-The woman never stops talking.
-Last night, she'd just walk up to me talking, prattle away and then wander off still talking.
+Last night, she'd just walked up to me talking, prattled away and then wander off still talking.
 When I came out for breakfast she was propped up chatting with a cup of coffee in her hand.
 I just wanted to put a pillow over her face and hold it there until her little legs stopped kicking.
 She's old, it wouldn't have taken much.

 Saturday, March 04, 2006